stanley-1/tp/docs/UserGuide.md

 </div>

 <div markdown="block" class="alert alert-success">
-**:heavy_check_mark: Example:** `list` followed by `unpin 2`
+**:heavy_check_mark: Example:** `list` followed by `unpin 1`

-Provided the first 4 contact cards are the pinned contact cards, the above command unpins the second contact in the list displayed by SociaLite.
+Provided the first 2 contact cards are the pinned contact cards, the above command unpins the first contact in the list displayed by SociaLite.
 </div>

 <div markdown="block" class="alert alert-success">
-**:heavy_check_mark: Example:** Clicking on the "Unpin" button of Charlie Decker's name unpins his contact card if it was previously pinned.
+**:heavy_check_mark: Example:** Clicking on the "Unpin" button of Bernice Yu's name unpins her contact card if it was previously pinned.
 </div>

 <br>